 The diagram below presents the serverless architecture that you can build using the Solution's implementation guide and accompanying AWS CloudFormation template.

-AWS Security Hub Automated Response and Remediation contains the following main workflows: detect, ingest, remediate, and log.
+Automated Security Response on AWS contains the following main workflows: detect, ingest, remediate, and log.

 3. Remediate: Using cross-account AWS Identity and Access Management (IAM) roles, the automated remediation uses the AWS API to perform the tasks needed to remediate findings.
 All playbooks in this solution are implemented as AWS Systems Manager documents.
 These documents are categorized based on the security control ID.
 An AWS Step Function receives the finding from the Amazon Eventbridge events, then the AWS Step Function invokes the documents with AWS Systems Manager API calls.